Archive for the ‘Auditions/Cold Readings’ Category

 - Find the key components casting is looking for in minutes.

-- Discern if the material is comedy or drama, Disney or TNT, cable or network, and what that means.
+- Discern if the material is comedy or drama, Disney or TNT, Cable of network, and what that means.

 - Memorize effectively so your young actor’s personality comes out on the tape.